-Design to provide people in custody a sense of agency and measure of control over everyday functions by enabling safe and easy movement, unescorted where feasible, between different spaces and amenities, such as laundry facilities in housing units to wash their own clothing and bedlinens as desired.
+Design to provide people in custody a sense of agency and measure of control over everyday functions by enabling safe and easy movement, between different spaces and amenities, and laundry facilities in housing units to wash their own clothing and bedlinens as desired.
 Wherever possible, opportunities should be provided for occupants to personalize their space and control the room environment.